 - Project supplies

-- Other costs directly related to the remote CBEL collaborations
+- Other costs directly related to the remote CEL collaborations

 Please consider the following criteria when completing your application:

-- Project is located in a remote community in British Columbia
+- Project is located in a rural community in British Columbia

 - Experience is project based